oracle-livelabs/partner-solutions/freeformseries1/createfromscratch/createfromscratch.md

 This lab assumes you have:
 * An Oracle EPM Enterprise Cloud subscription
-* Service administrator to the instance where you are going to create the FreeForm application
+* Service administrator rights to the instance where you are going to create the FreeForm application

 ## Creation Process